 Diocletian’s Palace, Split

-Covering 31,000 sq meters, Diocletian’s Palace occupies more than a half of Split Old Town and is one of the world’s grandest best preserved Roman ruins.
+Covering 31,000 sq meters, Diocletian’s Palace occupies more than half of Split Old Town and is one of the world’s grandest, best-preserved Roman ruins.
 Nowadays, around 3,000 people live inside the impressive marble and white limestone complex, which is home to 220 buildings and a plethora of bars, shops, and restaurants.

 Dubrovnik from above

-Whether you take the cable car up to Mount Srd or opt to walk the ancient city walls, the postcard worthy red roofs and bright blue waters of Dubrovnik can be best enjoyed from above.
+Whether you take the cable car up to Mount Srd or opt to walk the ancient city walls, the postcard-worthy red roofs and bright blue waters of Dubrovnik are best enjoyed from above.